jbstand/RES-2021-Labo-HTTPInfra/README.md

 In this script, we are mapping the environment variables (given in the command to run the docker container) with the variables inside our Nginx configuration.

-We use the sed command to replace the terms STATIC_URL and DYNAMIC_URL with the values in the environment variables STATIC_APP and DYNAMIC_APP.
+We use the sed command to replace the terms STATIC_URL and DYNAMIC_URL with the values in the environment variables STATIC_APP and DYNAMIC_APP in the Nginx configuration file.

 Then we start our server without deamons.